Every start-up business has this question in mind: “Which business structure is best for me and my business?”

-First and most simple form of business structure is sole trader.
-Usually a sole trader is hundred percent owner of the business and thus for starting it does not require any formal agreements.
+The first and most simple form of business structure is sole trader.
+Usually, a sole trader is hundred per cent owner of the business and thus for starting it does not require any formal agreements.
 The profits and losses belong to the owner themselves, which means all profits are personally taxable.
 So if a sole trader may be liable for tax up to 46.5%.
 There is no separation between business or private assets and thus the owner is personally liable for all liabilities which is unlimited in a way that in bad circumstances a sole trader’s personal assets may be available for creditor’s to meet liabilities if the business.

-Partnership involves a written or oral agreement between two or more parties who agree to carry on a business together and all income and expenses are shared between them according to their agreement.
-Partnership is simple and cheap to establish but then again the liability is unlimited to the partners and thus each partner is jointly and severally liable for the debts of the business.
+A partnership involves a written or oral agreement between two or more parties who agree to carry on a business together and all income and expenses are shared between them according to their agreement.
+A partnership is simple and cheap to establish but then again the liability is unlimited to the partners and thus each partner is jointly and severally liable for the debts of the business.
 Partners cannot pay salary and wages to partners themselves and thus they are subject to PAYG Instalment tax.
-Most important part of partnership is a mutual agreement and similarity of ideas, because there is always a chance of disagreement between partners.
-Disagreement is end is agreement.
-Company structure is most widely used structure in businesses across Australia.
+The most important part of a partnership is a mutual agreement and similarity of ideas, because there is always a chance of disagreement between partners.
+A company structure is the most widely used structure in businesses across Australia.

-A company is a separate legal entity formed under Australian Securities and Investment commission also known as ASIC.
-Directors are responsible for management of the company and also have important legal and professional responsibilities as companies are highly regulated and controlled.
-Unlike sole trader and partnership a company director’s liability is limited which gives some protection to director’s who work professionally.
+A company is a separate legal entity formed under Australian Securities and Investment Commission also known as ASIC.
+Directors are responsible for the management of the company and also have important legal and professional responsibilities as companies are highly regulated and controlled.
+Unlike sole traders and partnerships, a company director’s liability is limited which gives some protection to director’s who work professionally.
 It is easy to transfer the ownership of the company and losses can be carried forward.
-Company tax rate is 30% at the moment.
+The company tax rate is 30% at the moment.
 Company is more expensive to set up with company registration, ABN and PAYG registration costing up to $1200.00 and every year ASIC fee ranging from $212.00 to $226.00.
-Employer must pay employees superannuation of 9% of all wages > than $450.00 and also pay workers compensation.
+Employers must pay employees superannuation of 9% of all wages > than $450.00 and also pay workers compensation.
 BAS and Tax law applied to company is more complex than other structures.